 Pen Parentis is a federally recognized 501c3 nonprofit literary organization.
 At this time, everyone who works for Pen Parentis is a volunteer.
 We give our time freely because we have a passion for books, a passion for writing, and a passion for making the world better.
 Get to know us!

-Christina Chiu, curator and co-host of the Pen Parentis Literary Salons, is the author of Troublemaker and Other Saints, published by G.P.
+Christina Chiu, has been curator and co-host of the Pen Parentis Literary Salons for more than five years.
+She’s is the author of Troublemaker and Other Saints, published by G.P.
 Putnam’s Sons in 2001, and the winner of the 2015 Wai Look Award for Outstanding Service to the Arts (administered by the Asian American Arts Alliance).
 She has published in numerous magazines and anthologies, including Tin House, Charlie Chan is Dead 2, Not the Only One, Washington Square, and Acorn.
 Her writing accolades include the Asian American Literary Award, the Robert Simpson Fellowship, the Alternate Selection of the Book-of-the-Month Club; she won of the New Stone Circle Fiction Contest, won second place in the Playboy Fiction Contest, and was nominated for the Stephen Crane First Fiction Award.
 Chiu is one of the Founding members of the Asian American Writers’ Workshop.
 She judged the 14th Annual Asian American Literary Award in 2001 and served as fellowship panelist for the New York Foundation for the Arts in 2004.
-She received her MFA in writing from Columbia University.
-She is currently working on a novel.
-She also teaches at Hudson Valley Writers Center.
-If you know of an author who is also a parent whom you would like to suggest for our Salons, please email Christina at info(at)penparentis.org
+She received her MFA in writing from Columbia University and teaches at Hudson Valley Writers Center.
+If you know of an author who is also a parent whom you would like to suggest for our Salons, please email Christina at info(at)penparentis.org.
+After winning the James Alan McPherson Award, her second novel, BEAUTY was published in May 2020 and was listed by Kirkus as one of the best reads of 2020.
+Follow Christina’s progress on her gorgeous author website.

 Jackie McDougall is our Communications Director.
-Jackie is an experienced IT Consultant and Manager with over20 years’ experience in IT and software testing.
-She was previously employed as Head of Test for Aegon UK, Principal Consultant with Sopra Group, and Quality & Test Manager with Initiative Software.
-She has presented at the EuroSTAR Testing Conferences throughout Europe and the User Conference for Advanced Automated Testing (UCAAT) in Paris, France.
-She was a committee member of the Scottish Testing Group until moving to the US, and she has published various articles on testing, business intelligence and test data privacy.
-She was involved in promoting a nationwide ‘Girls in IT’ initiative in the UK, and was invited to speak at ‘Women in IT’ events at Napier University, Edinburgh.
-She has BA (Hons) degree in English Language and Literature, and a Master of Science in Information Technology, both completed at Glasgow University.
+Jackie is an experienced IT Consultant and Manager with over 24 years’ experience in IT and software testing.
+Currently engaged as Associate Director for QA and Agile Strategy with IQVIA, she has previously held senior roles in roles with Aegon, Sopra Steria, and Initiative Software.
+She has presented at the User Conference for Advanced Automated Testing (UCAAT) and EuroSTAR Testing Conferences throughout Europe, and and was a committee member of the Scottish Testing Group until moving to the US.
+She has published various articles on testing, business intelligence and test data privacy.
+She has BA in English Language and Literature, and a Master of Science in Information Technology, both completed at Glasgow University.
 She grew up in Glasgow, Scotland, and is married with two boys.
-Now living in Princeton, New Jersey, she enjoys spending time with her children, running and going to the gym, drawing, cooking, and reading.
-She also volunteers at a local reading studio providing audio/e-books for people with dyslexia and visual impairment.
+Now living in Princeton, New Jersey, she enjoys running, learning to play drums, drawing, cooking, and reading.

 Want To Help: